Fighting for Victims of Catastrophic Explosions in Texas & Nationwide

 Secondary Injuries

-What Past Clients Had to Say About Arnold & Itkin
+What Clients Have to Say About Arnold & Itkin

 “I was able to actually witness them in court.
 They went in there like straight bulldogs and they won.
 They’re unstoppable!
 They definitely have the experience you need.
 They're fighting for these little people that can’t handle themselves when a giant comes.
 Almost like David and Goliath.
 It’s amazing thing to see.
-I would recommend them to anybody, I mean anybody.
-When they say Super Lawyers, that's what they mean.” - Shawn Thomas
+I would recommend them to anybody, I mean anybody.” - Shawn Thomas

 “I felt like family because they were there to listen and hear—not just brush you off because ‘you're just a client.’
 They let me know when I met them that everything was going be all right.
 Ever since the day I met them until today that I'm sitting here, they have always had my back.” - Veronica Sowell